FRC5190/Training/P01/Readme.md

 1. Uninstall any older version of Java that you may have on your machine.
 Look for older versions in `Apps and features` under `Control panel`.
 1. You will need `JDK 8` for our lessons.
 You cannot use `JDK 9` or `JDK 10`.
 To download `JDK 8`, go to this [location](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Look for `Java SE Development Kit 8u172` or a later version, and then download the `Windows x64` version of the JDK.
 1. Launch the installer, run through the steps accepting defaults.
 1. Set up `JAVA_HOME` and `Path` system environment variables.
 To do this, look for `System variables` in the Windows search box.
-In the `System Properties` dialog, and open `Environment Variables`.
+In the `System Properties` dialog, open `Environment Variables`.
 Then set a new system variable `JAVA_HOME` to `C:\Program Files\Java\jdk1.8.0_172` or whatever location your JDK is installed to.
 Edit the `Path` system variable to include `C:\Program Files\Java\jdk1.8.0_172\bin` or the bin folder of your JDK.
-1. To verify the installation, open a command promot, and type `java -version`.
+1. To verify the installation, open a new command prompt, and type `java -version`.
 You should see the java version that you installed.

 ## Install IntelliJ IDEA